gbraux/CMS-Outlook-Addin/README.md

 - CMS_Add-In_Manifest.xml : The descriptor of the Add-In, where to get necessary files through HTTP, etc ...
 This needs to be configured.
 This is the file that you have to load into Exchange Server when installing the Add-In.

 - FunctionFile/Function.js : The most important file, as it is the core logic of the Add-In (ie. what happens when you click the Add-In button in Outlook !)

+## Server-Side scripts

+Because of limitations of "light" javascript-based Outlook Add-ins (supported since Outlook 2013 and pushed by the Exchange Server), we also need 2 server-side PHP scripts hosted on a web server to handle some stuff the client-side Add-In can't do itself (think about API calls to CMS, or some Exchange Web Services calls).
+Those scripts HAVE to be hosted on the same Web Server as the Add-In (no support for CrossDomain calls), and are called by the Add-In through Javascript AJAX calls.

+- CmsProxy.php : Server side PHP script to make REST requests to the CMS Server API on behalf on the Add-In, and get the default space details of a user
+- EwsProxy.php : Server side PHP script to set the UCCapabilities property of a calendar Item through EWS (Exchange Web Services) on behalf of the Add-In.

 ## OBTP Support (AKA "The-Ugly-Hack")